saleor/saleor-docs/docs/dashboard/configuration/shipping.md

 ### How to remove couriers

-Remove couriers from specific shipping zones by entering the zone and clicking the trash can inon next to the courier you want to remove.
+Remove couriers from specific shipping zones by entering the zone and clicking the trash can icon next to the courier you want to remove.